Digitization of Quarterly Business Reviews (QBRs)

 Providing relevant insights, recommendations, and low-friction actions, is the "Location, Location, Location" of Digital Business Reviews.

 A CSM provides insights and recommendations to an account and communicates them during a QBR.
-However, in a Digital Business Review, we can provide recommendations based on where each user is in their journey.
-As a result, we can save a user significant time and increase time-to-value with relevant insights and recommendations based on each user's role and interest.
+However, in a Digital Business Review, we can provide recommendations based on where each user is in their journey with your product.

 Read how to build Build Your First Effective Digital Customer Success Program.